ronyeh/papertoolkit/README.md

 **Note: Ron graduated from Stanford and is not currently maintaining this project.
-So it's currently frozen in its mid-2007 state.
-He'd love to help transfer this project to a new project lead, or advise someone in designing/implementing a PaperToolkit 2.0 from scratch.
-If you are interested, please email him.**
+So it's currently frozen in its mid-2007 state.**

 # Description
 This is a toolkit for building applications that integrate pen, paper, and computers.
 The toolkit leverages Anoto pen technology to provide a next-generation design environment for pen-and-paper interactions.